calebmsword/javascript-notes/deep-clone.md

 delay.then(() => console.log("And so will this one"));
 ```

 You might say that a true promise clone will take the callback given the original `Promise` constructor and _call it again_.
 It is possible to do this with a forbidden technique.
-The technique is interesting, so I will show it.

 Create a map which maps promises to the callbacks passed to their constructor.
 Then monkeypatch the `Promise` constructor to save the callbacks in the map.